reflectivity/reflectivity.github.io/projects/file_formats/tasks/text_representation.md

 The first line contains information about

-- the file type;
 - the general content;
-- the orso file foramt version used.
+- the orso file foramt version (and level of strictness) used;
+- the encoding;
+- a link to us.

 Artur agreed to provide the layout and rules for this line: